astronomer/docs/software/install-airgapped.md

 If at least one of the following circumstances apply to your installation, complete this step:

-- You have configured Astronomer software to pull platform [platform container images](#use-a-custom-image-repository-for-platform-images) from an external container registry that uses a certificate signed by a private CA.
+- You configured Astronomer Software to pull [platform container images](#use-a-custom-image-repository-for-platform-images) from an external container registry that uses a certificate signed by a private CA.
-- Users will be deploying airflow images to Astronomer Software's integrated container registry *and* Astronomer is using a TLS certificate issued by a private CA.
+- You plan for your users to deploy Airflow images to Astronomer Software's integrated container registry *and* Astronomer is using a TLS certificate issued by a private CA.
-- Users will be deploying images to an external container registry *and* that registry is using a TLS certificate issued by a private CA.
+- Users will deploy images to an external container registry *and* that registry is using a TLS certificate issued by a private CA.

 Otherwise, skip this step.

 Kubernetes must be able to pull images from one or more container registries for Astronomer Software to function.
 By default, Kubernetes only trusts publicly signed certificates.
 This means that by default, Kubernetes does not honor the list of certificates [trusted by the Astronomer Software platform](#configuring-a-private-certificate-authority).

-Many enterprises configure Kubernetes to trust additional certificate-authorities as part of their standard cluter creation procedure.
+Many enterprises configure Kubernetes to trust additional certificate authorities as part of their standard cluster creation procedure.
 Contact your Kubernetes Administrator to find out what, if any, private certificates are currently trusted by your Kubernetes Cluster.
-Then, consult your Kubernetes administrator and Kubernetes provider's documentation for instructions on configuring Kubernetes trust additional CA.
+Then, consult your Kubernetes administrator and Kubernetes provider's documentation for instructions on configuring Kubernetes to trust additional CAs.

-Follow procedures for your Kubernetes provider to configure Kubernetes to trust each CA associated with yor container registries (including the integrated container registry, if applicable).
+Follow procedures for your Kubernetes provider to configure Kubernetes to trust each CA associated with your container registries, including the integrated container registry, if applicable.

 Certain clusters do not provide a mechanism to configure the list of certificates trusted by Kubernetes.